3 Tests of the Measurability of Your Goalsby Stacey Barr |

 - Net profit continuously grows.
 Shareholders receive a higher return on investment.
 Cash flow meets the resource needs to meet corporate objectives.

 Measures are evidence of specific results, and so each unique result needs its own measure.

 Look at your current strategic goals, or departmental goals, or team goals.
-What kind of measures do they have?
 Now apply these three tests to see how measurable those goals truly are.
-Try and improve the way those goals are articluated, and then consider if the existing measures really are meaningful, and what ideas you have for better measures.
+Try and improve the way those goals are articulated, to be clear, single-focused results.
+Then consider if the existing measures really are meaningful, and what ideas you have for better measures.

 Connect with Stacey